northle/docs/src/docs/basics/session.md

 # Session

-Since HTTP protocol is stateless, we cannot share data between requests.
-On backend there is a term of **session** - a mechanism which can store user information that we can access on multiple requests.
+Since HTTP protocol is stateless, we cannot simply share data between requests.
+Using Northle we have a mechanism of **session**.
+Using session you are able to store user information that we can access and share with multiple requests.

-Northle provides a built-in session management system so you don't have to install any additional dependencies.

 ![Session Scheme](./assets/session.png)

 ## Getting started

-To start using session just import it and inject from the service container:
+To start using session just import the `Session` service and inject it to the controller or service:

 ::: code src/users/user.controller.ts
 ```ts